bcbailey/resume/README.md

 # My Resume

-This repo contains the scripts used to build my resume.
-The `resume.yaml` is the master format for the data, and all other files are generated from it.
+This repo contains the scripts used to generate all of the formats of my resume from the `resume.yaml` file.

 ## Validating